Best Practices for Digital Signage Content

 Summary

 Digital signage is easy to set up and use, and less costly than printing out large graphics or posters.
 By following the tips above, XOGO users can avoid common issues and make sure that their content looks crisp and legible on-screen.
-If you have additional questions about digital signage content after reading this guide, please contact our technical support team.
-We also offer design services via XOGO Studio, for those that would rather leave the design part to someone else!
+If you have additional questions about digital signage content after reading this guide, please contact our technical support team and we’ll be happy to help.